 Reward charts are great for helping encourage positive behaviour in children.

-We acknowledge all Aboriginal and Torres Strait Islander peoples as traditional owners of the lands on which we walk, live and raise our children.
+We acknowledge all Aboriginal and Torres Strait Islander peoples as Traditional Owners of the lands on which together we walk, live and raise our children.

-We pay our respects to traditional owners past, present, future and any Aboriginal people present here today.
-We acknowledge the importance of children being raised with connections to culture, community and family.
+We pay our respects to Traditional Owners past and present, future and any Aboriginal people present here today.
+We acknowledge the importance of children being raised with connections to culture, community and family

-View our Acknowledgement of Country
+View our Acknowledgement of Country.

 Inclusion statement